 We’ve all seen it happen before–the squeaky wheel gets the oil, or in this case, the fun-loving, outgoing employee is recognized as the obvious choice to succeed someone.
 Succession planning isn’t something that should be based on your gut or an employee’s hallway reputation.
 By doing this, you’re only going to create succession problems for your organization.
 It’s imperative that your organization recognize high potential employees by using tools such as talent grids.
 By doing so, you remove the emotional attachment to the individual and get a clear picture as to where they fall so you can quickly assess, select, and develop your internal talent to take over when needed.

 Succession Planning Isn’t a One-Hit Wonder You Address Annually

 Now that you’ve identified your high potential employees, it’s imperative that you build plans for them so they’re prepared to take over when necessary.
 It’s your organization’s job to make sure a plan exists to help your successors develop.
 For each competency gap you’ve discovered, you must identify programs and strategies to close the gap so you aren’t faced with succession problems if an executive leaves suddenly.
 Simply identifying high potential employees and updating the list at an annual planning meeting won’t cut it.
 A succession plan and development plan must be put in place, and revisited throughout the year.

 By simply taking these three nuggets and implementing them into your succession planning, you’ll be on the right track to creating a succession strategy and hopefully will keep your company from facing the same succession problems as Best Buy.

 A study last year by the Corporate Executive Board indicated that “25 percent of employer-identified, high-potential employees plan to leave their current companies within the year, as compared to only 10 percent in 2006.”
 The study also found that 40% of the internal job moves for high potentials ended in failure.
-In a recent post, […]
+We recently talked about […]